platformio/platformio-core/docs/ide/emacs.rst

 It can be installed from the MELPA repository using ``M-x package-install``.
 See the MELPA `Getting Started <https://melpa.org/#/getting-started>`_ page for more information.

-Setup instructions for the minor mode can be found at the `Github page <https://github.com/ZachMassia/platformio-mode>`_.
+Setup instructions and an example config can be found at the `Github page <https://github.com/ZachMassia/platformio-mode>`_.

 Code completion can optionally be provided by installing `irony-mode <https://github.com/Sarcasm/irony-mode>`_